 Inside the Museum

 The 1st floor of the museum introduces the drama and its history with a combination of display models, videos, and original theatrical props such as costumes and masks that visitors can handle and touch.
 All the information is given in English as well as Japanese, and you will also receive an introductory pamphlet when you enter.
-In one corner of the 1st floor exhibition room the friendly staff encourage guests to try on a Noh mask and costume and take pictures.
+In one corner of the 1st floor exhibition room, guests can try on a Noh mask or costume and take pictures on Fridays, Saturdays, Sundays, and holidays.
+Same-day reservations open at the 1st floor counter at 10:00, and the experience runs from 10:00 to 16:00 with a break from 12:00 to 13:00.
+A costume try-on costs 200 yen, and mask try-ons cost 100 yen for one mask or 200 yen for two.
+One person tries the costume or mask at a time.
 Noh drama is almost a sacred ritual, so guests have to bow to a mask before they put it on.
 Once fully clothed you get an idea of just how skilled and how strong the actors must be to act, chant and dance while wearing the surprisingly hot robes and the masks that make it hard to see your surroundings.

 Dressing up in Noh costume